MarianaRochadeSouza/Kaneohe-Bay-2018/README.md

 Contains environmental data and Symbiodiniaceae high-throughput sequencing of the internal transcribed spacer region (ITS2) data used in this study and the R scripts used in the analysis and figures.

 * *Symbiodiniaceae data*:
-     * Symportal_abso: Symbiodiniaceae absolute number of reads
+     * Symportal_abso: Symbiodiniaceae sequences absolute number of reads
      * Symportal_relat: Symbiodiniaceae sequences relative number of reads
      * Symportal_absol: Symbiodiniaceae profiles absolute number of reads